Raw Vegetable

 Avoid

-- Wilted, yellowing, or browning leaves
+- Wilted, yellowed, or browned leaves indicating age

 Where to Find